 The Foundation Board of Trustees, working under the authority of the Board of Governors of the College, drives the strategic funding plan and ensures fiduciary governance of the Foundation.
-Our trustees are: Mr Matthew Davies, Mrs Zanele Ngwepe, Mr Ray van Gass and Mr Seamus Casserly, who is the current Acting Chair.
+The Board is chaired by Mrs Zanele Ngwepe.

 The Foundation focuses on three pillars:

 (1) Community: Striving at all times to be a trusted and committed member of our wider community, demonstrating good citizenry to ensure the College is not regarded as remote, uncaring or elitist.
 Our Outreach programme activities are examples of these actions.